 This testing contrasts to theCoupe test in that:

 - A straight edge is closer to the typical character of cut risk encountered for most operatives

 - The blade is replaced with every test

 Picture it like decimalisation, where we transitioned from pounds, shillings and pennies to pounds and pence.
 There is not exactly any correlation between the 2 cut standards, as the tests are very different.

-Be aware of the ‘old money’ (aka Cut Levels 1-5) that are still around.
-The letter is your safest guide to ensure optimal protection.
+Be aware of the ‘old money’ (aka Cut Levels 1-5) that are still around in gloves.

 Share this post: